July 23rd to August 22nd

 Ruled by: The Sun

-Both the Egyptians and the Babylonians worshipped the Sun.
+Both the Egyptians and the Babylonians worshiped the Sun.
 The Egyptians and Persian royalty kept lions as pets.

 The Egyptians solar goddess was Sekmet, the Lion-headed Goddess who scorches the earth in the summer months and amplifies the fury and anger of Leo.